socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 ### Template Structure and Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

-Component diagrams often come in boxes-and-arrows form, with the semantics of these diagram elements explained in a legend or standardized.
-When using UML, for instance, stereotyped classed can be used as boxes.
+Component diagrams that illustrate the static structure often come in boxes-and-arrows form, with the semantics of these diagram elements explained in a legend or standardized.
+When using UML, for instance, stereotyped classes can be used as boxes.

 <!-- ![](/images/NN.png) -->

-The [C4 Model](https://c4model.com/) for visualizing software architecture by Simon Brown introduces component models as its third C. <!-- say that SB does not recommend to model the fourth C, but added three several supplemental views later, which makes it a C7, not too different from pragmatic UML use -->
+The [C4 Model](https://c4model.com/) for visualizing software architecture by Simon Brown introduces component models as its third C. <!-- say that SB does not recommend to model the fourth C, but added three several supplemental views later, which makes it a C7, not too different from pragmatic UML use --> It also features a ["Dynamic diagram"](https://c4model.com/#SupplementaryDiagrams).

-Unified Modeling Language (UML) has a component diagram, but due to language and tool limitations stereotyped class diagrams might also be an adequate choice. <!-- TODO ADS link? -->
+Unified Modeling Language (UML) has a component diagram, but due to language and tool limitations stereotyped class diagrams might also be an adequate choice.
+The UML communication diagram (formerly known as a "UML collaboration diagram") captures component dynamics; sequence diagrams are a valid choice for that purpose as well. <!-- TODO ADS link? -->

 ### Example(s)